Everyone likes a warm, cosy home but how can you make your house warmer without paying a fortune for gas and electricity?

 A cheaper and temporary alternative to double glazing is secondary glazing.
 This is a pane of glass, plastic or even film fitted in parallel to the window.
 Whilst not as efficient, secondary glazing retains the original character of the windows and is considerably cheaper.

-Secondary glazing film can be purchased from most DIY stores and fitted in a few minutes.
-The only tool required is a hairdryer to remove any creases.
+Secondary glazing film can be purchased from most DIY stores and fitted in a few minutes and only costs a few pounds.
+The only tool required is a hairdryer to remove any creases from the "cling film" type material.

 This solution is ideal for people in rented properties as it offers a quick fix to draughty windows!

-If you have an old boiler it could be time to replace it with a modern condensing boiler, especially if it is more than 10-15 years old.
+If you have an old boiler it could be time to replace it with a heat pump or if not a modern condensing boiler, especially if it is more than 12 to 15 years old.
 There are still 9 million inefficient boilers in UK homes that are wasting around half of the fuel that is consumed.
-A new system will save you lots of money.
-You could even consider one of the many renewable energy options available.
+A new system will save you lots of money if your current boiler can't be repaired.

 7. Wall Insulation

 Regardless of how old your house is, the structure or materials used, it is possible to insulate walls to prevent heat loss.
+Cavity wall insulation is quick and inexpensive to fit and comes with a 25 year guarantee.
+If you don't have a cavity (in much older homes), solid wall insulation can be fitted either inside your home using solid boards or outside using external cladding.
 Read more about wall insulation here.

 8. Floor Insulation